Greek lawmakers bicker on bailout hours before euro zone verdict

 Germany's Bild newspaper reported that if the bailout does not win approval on Friday, Greece could get 6.04 billion euros in bridge financing.
 While Athens opposes such a short-term loan, the money would allow it to avoid defaulting on the ECB debt repayment.

-Finland, one of the euro zone countries most sceptical about pouring more aid into Greece, backed the bailout on Thursday.
+Finland, one of the euro zone countries most skeptical about pouring more aid into Greece, backed the bailout on Thursday.
 The German parliament has yet to approve it.

 (additional reporting by Michele Kambas, Timothy Ahmann, Julia Fioretti, Tina Bellon and Michelle Martin; writing by David Stamp and Deepa Babington; editing by John Stonestreet and Leslie Adler)